-So, have you been working hard to lose weight, watching what you eat, exercising and being consistent at it?
-And all of the sudden, the dreaded weight loss plateau arrives.
+It’s a familiar scenario.
+You’ve been working hard to lose weight – watching what you eat, exercising and being consistent – when suddenly, the dreaded weight loss plateau arrives.

 It can be extremely frustrating to say the least, but it is also completely normal in the weight loss process.
 In fact, most people that are on a path to weight loss encounter a plateau at some point in their journey.